This document describes and defines the on-disk database file format used by SQLite.

 The number of freelist pages is stored as a 4-byte big-endian integer in the database header at an offset of 36 from the beginning of the file.
 The database header also stores the page number of the first freelist trunk page as a 4-byte big-endian integer at an offset of 32 from the beginning of the file.

 Define the depth of a leaf b-tree to be 1 and the depth of any interior b-tree to be one more than the maximum depth of any of its children.
-In a well-formed database, all children of any one interior b-tree have the same depth.
+In a well-formed database, all children of an interior b-tree have the same depth.

 In an interior b-tree page, the pointers and keys logically alternate with a pointer on both ends.
 (The previous sentence is to be understood conceptually - the actual layout of the keys and pointers within the page is more complicated and will be described in the sequel.)
 All keys within the same page are unique and are logically organized in ascending order from left to right.
 (Again, this ordering is logical, not physical.
 The actual location of keys within the page is arbitrary.)
 For any key X, pointers to the left of a X refer to b-tree pages on which all keys are less than or equal to X. Pointers to the right of X refer to pages where all keys are greater than X.